Teddi Mellencamp Reveals She’s Considering Going Back To Her Natural Dark Hair Color, ‘RHOBH’ Co-Stars React

 Teddi Mellencamp says she’s thinking of going brunette.
-The Real Housewives of Beverly Hills star, who currently colors her hair blond, posted the question to her hairstylist, and fans and famous friends weighed in as she asked if she should star blond or go brunette.
+The Real Housewives of Beverly Hills star, who currently colors her hair blonde, posted a question to her hairstylist on Instagram, and fans and famous friends weighed in.

-Teddi, who recently gave birth to her third child, posted a throwback photo from 2009 which shows her posing next to her husband Edwin Arroyave.
+Teddi, who recently gave birth to her third child, posted a throwback photo from 2009 that shows her posing next to her husband, Edwin Arroyave.
 In the snap, Teddi has her natural color and her hair is worn long and straight.
-In the caption to the post, the 38-year-old Bravo star, who usually boasts long icy waves, tagged her hairstylist Laura Rugetti to ask her how “mad” she would be if she dyed her hair back to its natural dark shade.
+In the caption to the post, the 38-year-old Bravo star, who usually boasts long icy waves, tagged her hairstylist Laura Rugetti to ask her how “mad” she would be if Teddi dyed her hair back to its natural dark shade.

-Several of Teddi’s Real Housewives of Beverly Hills co–stars chimed in with comments to her throwback look, but they didn’t all agree on which way the life and fitness coach should go.
+Several of Teddi’s Real Housewives of Beverly Hills co–stars chimed in with comments on her throwback look, but they didn’t all agree on which way she should go.

 “I love it!” wrote co-star Lisa Rinna of the brown ‘do.